oracle-quickstart/oci-monte-carlo-simulations-FSI/README.md

 ### Access your Splunk Management GUI
 You can reach the RabbitMQ Management GUI: loadbalancer_publicip:8000

+## Splunk sourcetype configuration
+Access your Splunk Management GUI and navigate to Sourcetypes configuration:
+∑∑∑∑∑∑∑∑∑∑∑∑∑∑∑∑∑

 ## SSH to the client
 In order to test the simulator, first of all you need to identify the name of the client pod: